 I am so excited to share that I have a piece up on the website Keeping Mum!
 It is a new platform for mothers without mothers.

-In the past two years it often felt like I was fumbling around in the dark with a scarf over my eyes, playing a twisted game of pin the tail on the donkey where I never even came close to the tail and IContinue reading “A failed game of pin the tail on the donkey”
+In the past two years it often felt like I was fumbling around in the dark with a scarf over my eyes, playing a twisted game of pin the tail on the donkey where I never even came close to the tail and I only ended up poking myself in the foot.